 Bradley Richard Thompson is a leading cross-border Canada/US tax lawyer.
 Educated in both countries and qualified as a lawyer in both New York and Ontario, Brad has practiced at large international firms in both jurisdictions.
 Brad now provides comprehensive tax advice to businesses and high net worth individuals with a cross-border Canada/US footprint.
-Brad has extensive experience with complex corporate transactions in the cross-border context such as M&A transactions, financings, and joint venture structuring.
+Brad has extensive experience with complex corporate transactions in the cross-border and domestic contexts such as M&A transactions, financings, and joint venture structuring.
 Brad also has deep experience advising families on the individual tax consequences of their cross-border lifestyles.
 Brad has advised clients in a wide range of industries, including real estate, technology, manufacturing, professional services, and private equity.

 Working closely with his clients and their advisors, Brad determines and clearly communicates available options and guides clients to the best tax solution to meet their objectives, in real-time.